nextgenusfs/amptk/README.md

 * numpy
 * matplotlib
 * bedtools (only needed if using Ion Torrent BAM file as input)
+* vsearch (version > 1.9.0, this is optional but will increase speed of UFITS and is required for very large datasets) installed via homebrew installation by default

 Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8.